-The Dayton Society of Painters and Sculptors (DSPS) is Dayton’s premiere art organization.
+The Dayton Society of ARTISTS (DSA) is Dayton’s premiere art organization.
 It was founded in 1938 by artists in association with the Dayton Art Institute where meetings and exhibits took place for many years.

 opportunity to have a gallery of their own came during the Dayton urban